Over the Counter

 OTC medicines for eczema

-Eczema remedies that are over the counter (OTC) are medications you can buy without a prescription.
-You can find a range of treatments over the counter that help with eczema symptoms such as itch, redness and rash.
-Other treatments over the counter can help prevent flares and assist with sleep when night-time itch is keeping you awake.
+Over-the-counter (OTC) eczema remedies are topical and oral medications you can buy without a prescription.
+You can find a range of OTC treatments that help with eczema symptoms such as itch, redness, irritation or rash.
+Other OTC treatments can help prevent flares and assist with sleep when night-time itch is keeping you awake.

 Things to consider with OTC products

-It’s important to take OTC medicines correctly and be careful when giving them to children.
-More does not necessarily mean better.
-You should never take eczema drugs that are over the counter longer or in higher doses than the product label recommends.
+It’s important to correctly follow directions for OTC medicines and be careful when administering them to children.
+You should never take OTC eczema drugs for longer durations or in higher doses than the product label recommends.

 Some common OTC treatments for eczema include:

-Topical OTC hydrocortisone is a milder steroid and works on the skin by reducing redness, itching and inflammation.
-OTC steroids come in many forms, including ointments, creams, lotions, gels and tape.
+Topical OTC hydrocortisone is a low potency steroid and works on the skin by reducing irritation, itching and inflammation.
+OTC steroids come in many forms, including ointments, creams, lotions and gels.
 They are used for the temporary relief of itching and rashes caused by most types of eczema.

 OTC hydrocortisone is usually applied one to four times a day for up to seven days.
-Follow the directions on the label carefully and ask your doctor or pharmacist to explain any part that you do not understand.
-Do not use OTC steroids more often or longer than recommended on the label or by your doctor.
+Follow the directions on the label carefully.
+Do not use OTC steroids more often or longer than recommended on the label or by your healthcare provider.

-Even though it’s sold over the counter, hydrocortisone products may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away:
+Even though it’s sold over the counter, hydrocortisone products may cause side effects including:

 - Dry or cracked skin